tap349/tap349.github.io/_posts/2017-02-27-monads-in-ruby.md

   see `bind` implementation for details:
   [Dry::Monads::RightBiased::Right#bind](https://github.com/dry-rb/dry-monads/blob/master/lib/dry/monads/right_biased.rb#L21).

+- pass additional arguments to wrapped function as additional arguments of monad method - after the 1st argument of the latter which is either block or proc (see previous tip)

-- pass additional function arguments after the proc argument (the first function argument is unlifted return value from previous function call in the pipeline - if it was successful of course)
+  both block and proc inside monad method will receive those additional arguments after the 1st argument - unlifted return value from previous function call in the pipeline (if it was successful of course).

   ```ruby
   Right(model).tee(method(:collect_products), force_collect)